Reblexis/checkers-ai/documentation/user_documentation.md

 #### Initial output
 The agent outputs nothing as of this moment.

-After-wards, the game starts and the simulateGame states are represented by:
+After-wards, the game starts and the game states are represented by:
 #### Game loop input
 - **Line 1: time left** - The amount of time the agent has left to make a move.
 - **Lines 2-9: board**.
 The next 8 lines will contain the board state.
 Each line will contain 8 characters separated by space, each representing a square on the board.
 The characters will be either `.` (empty square), `b` (black piece), `w` (white piece), `B` (black king), `W` (white king).
 The board is from white's perspective (white pawns can move up, black pawns can move down).

-For each simulateGame loop input, the agent should respond with:
+For each game loop input, the agent should respond with:
 #### Game loop output
 - **Line 1: move**.
 The first line will contain the move the agent wants to make.
 First number `n` will represent the amount of different positions the agent visits during the move (including the starting and ending one).